Dalcoin/PMOD/README.md

 Things to do:

 1) Final Code review.
 (Completed 06/20/2019)
 2) Test alpha build on coscompile machine.
+(Completed 06/27/2019)
+3) Test testing option on coscompile machine.
 (In progress...)